Scottish-Tech-Army/soundscape-backend/docs/operations.md

 ## Usage metrics database

 The long-term usage metrics live in a PostgreSQL Flexible Server in the `soundscape-metrics` resource group (see [architecture.md](architecture.md#usage-metrics-architecture)).
 The reader function apps populate it automatically — a nightly timer plus an on-demand backfill run on initial deploy.
-This section covers connecting to it (including from Superset), and recovering admin access, neither of which are expected in normal operation but are useful for debugging.
+This section covers connecting to it (including from Superset), the shape of the data and the meaning of each metric, and recovering admin access, none of which are expected in normal operation but are useful for debugging.
 All the commands assume `. config/shared-cfg.sh` has been sourced (for `METRICS_RG`).

 ### Connecting to the database